 This Committee reviews the educational standards and performance of the academies and the Trust against KPIs, identifies areas for development and monitors progress to address these.
 This Committee will also ensure that effective arrangements are in place to quality assure teaching and learning, the curriculum and inclusion across the Trust.

 The Executive Team is the executive management arm of the Academy Trust, focusing on operations and the educational performance of the Academies.
 The Executive Team work directly with the Academy Improvement Forum, staff in each Academy and the Academy Councils to ensure that the required outcomes are achieved in accordance with the direction and vision of the Trust Board.

 Each school has its own academy council which ensures that the school meets its educational vision and targets.
-There is a dual academy council for Rushey Mead Academy and Castle Mead Academy (the free school that opened in August 2019) for Castle Mead’s pre-opening and initial opening periods.
 The academy council powers and responsibilities are determined by the Scheme of Delegation and the Academy Council Constitution and Terms of Reference and may be reduced for a school causing concern.